ctford/cooking-with-clojure/README.md

 programming languages like Java, but it turns out to be very useful.

 Each stage in the recipe will be represented as a simple hash map.
-The following represents the ingredients for pancakes (measured in grams):
+The following represents butterbeans with some water added (measured in grams):

-    {:flour 150, :milk 300, :eggs 100}
+    {:butterbeans 150, :water 300}

 But we're modelling a process, not a fixed state, so we also need a way to depict time and change.
-The following represents the ingredients for pancakes, five minutes into the recipe.
+The following represents the same ingredients, five minutes into the recipe.

-    {:time 5, :flour 150, :milk 300, :eggs 100}
+    {:time 5, :butterbeans 150, :water 300}

-The process of making pancakes can then be represented as a series of states:
+The process of preparing a recipe can then be represented as a series of states:

     [{:time 0},
-     {:time 1, :flour 150},
+     {:time 1, :butterbeans 150},
-     {:time 3, :flour 150, :eggs 100},
+     {:time 3, :butterbeans 150, :water 300},
-     {:time 5, :flour 150, :eggs 100, :milk 300}]
+     {:time 5, :butterbeans 150, :water 300, :bicarbonate {:teaspoons 1}]

 But how do we get from one state to another?
 This is where the functions come in.
 Functions are just a way of representing a mapping from one state to another.
 Here is a simple function